dmlc/gluon-nlp/scripts/sequence_sampling/sequence_sampling.rst

 -----------------
 :download:`[Download] </scripts/sequence_sampling.zip>`

-This script can be used to generate sentences using beam search from a pretrained language model.
+This script can be used to generate sentences using beam search from a pre-trained language model.

 Beam Search Generator
 ~~~~~~~~~~~~~~~~~~~~~